File Your Limited Liability Company LLC Online Yourself

 You must put an ending on the name of your limited liability company.
 Options include LC, LLC, Limited, Limited Co, Limited Company, Limited Liability Co, Limited Liability Company, Limited-Liability Co, Limited-Liability Company, or LTD.

-Do I want a Regular, Series or Restricted LLC?
+Do I want a Regular, Series, or Restricted LLC?

-Most people will choose to forma a regular LLC.
+Most people will choose to form a regular LLC.
 If you think that a series LLC or a restricted LLC might be a good choice for you, please check with your CPA or tax advisor first.

 What is my LLC’s Dissolution Date?

 When LLCs were first created, one of the biggest things that set them apart from corporations was that they did not have perpetual existence.
 However, Nevada has changed that.
-You may choose perpetual existence or specify a number of years.
+You may choose perpetual existence or specify the number of years.
 The most common is 30 years.